peterfairfield/anaxis/l/lagash.md

 Characters:
 Coming with them – Bore?
-Edo Rian– Danoi Archeologist, the Warden of Ram’s Shelf Iat Ulmalik – Assassin from Eshar, from the Silvermen’s nobles, but not a real item in the area yet.
+[Edo Rian](/p/rian.md) – Danoi Archeologist, the Warden of Ram’s Shelf Iat Ulmalik – Assassin from Eshar, from the Silvermen’s nobles, but not a real item in the area yet.
 Bore is here to make sure he takes the throne.

 Scenes: